 In accordance with the Government Decree of the Republic of Uzbekistan #397-F dated 14 July 2021, on 13 August 2021 the Bukhara ETEN received loan for the amount of Uzbekistan Soums 57.5 billion with interest rate of 5% and maturity in August 2024.
 The loan is secured by the guarantee of Regional Electric Networks JSC.
 The purpose of the loan is financing construction of low-voltage electric networks in Vobkent, Romitan, Peshku and Karavulbozor districts of Bukhara region.
 The loan was initially recognised at it's fair value applying the discounted cash flow method and using the prevailing market interest rate of 22.9%.
-The Group concluded that the Ministry of Finance acted as the Government of Republic of Uzbekistan rather than the shareholder of the Group, and accordingly recognised gain on initial recognition of this loan as government grant deferred income in the Consolidated Statement of Financial Position in 2021.

 In accordance with the Government Decree of the Republic of Uzbekistan #69-F dated 14 July 2021, on 1 April 2021 the Syrdarya ETEN received interest-free loan for the amount of Uzbekistan Soums 14.3 billion and maturity in December 2021.
 The purpose of the loan is financing purchase of electrical equipment for the operation of the substation "Wang Da Rolling Steel" from JSC "Uzbekteleapparat -Electroshield".
 The loan was initially recognised at its fair value applying the discounted cash flow method and using the prevailing market interest rate of 21.4%.
-The Group concluded that the Ministry of Finance acted as the Government of Republic of Uzbekistan rather than the shareholder of the Group, and accordingly recognised gain on initial recognition of this loan as government grant deferred income in the Consolidated Statement of Financial Position in 2021.